netcup-community/community-tutorials/TEMPLATE.md

 Make sure to not skip any step, no matter how self-explanatory they seem to you and to always build on the previous one all the way to the final step.

 Feel free to include screenshots, to show exactly what the user should be seeing.
-Please upload images to [anx.io](https://anx.io/) and link them.
+Please provide images in a separate folder named `images`.

 The final amount of steps will depend entirely on how long and/or complicated your tutorial is.